chalk-ai/examples/13_airflow/README.md

 ## Isolated Python Environment

-To isolate the Chalk operator from your python environment, you can use airflow's `@task.virtualenv` decorator.
+To isolate the chalkpy dependency from your python environment, you can use airflow's `@task.virtualenv` decorator.
 Note, this will be slightly slower since a python virtual environment will be created for each task.

 ```python